-Starting from version 2.1 multiple versions of a file can be created on the server.
+Starting from version 2.1, multiple versions of a file can be created on the Syncrify Server.
 Consider the

-- A user creates a new document and backs it up to Syncrify
+- A user creates a new document and backs it up to the Syncrify

-- Later on he/she makes changes to this document and backs up the modified version
+- Later, the user makes changes to this document and backs up the modified version

 of the same file

-- Syncrify server will keep both versions of the file.
+- The Syncrify server will keep both versions of the file.
 The latest version

-is stored as-is on the server but older versions just contains the difference in the file.
+is stored as-is on the server but older versions just contain the difference in the file.
 If a

 user decides to restore an older version, Syncrify server will rebuild the file on-demand.